lytinahome/CourseProject/README.md

     In `review.csv` there is no business name, instead, a business_id was used which also appears in the `business.csv` that contains business name info and address info.
 This step is to filter restauratant related business entities and correlate review with business, since Yelp includes a variety of shops and services.
 + step 3: create dish list for different countries and discover dish(es) mentioned in each review

-    We collected dish names from different countries, and used them to check if a certain review has mentioned any dish(es).
+    We collected dish names from different countries, and combined them together into `all_dish.csv`.
+We then found out the dish(es) mentioned in each review.
 Then we exported the reviews where dish(es) are mentioned and the corresponding scores for this restaurant into file `merged_DishInText.csv`
 + step 4: for each restaurant, caculated the score of each dish based on weighted average of the stars in reviews.
 Generated an off-line score table `score_table_mean.csv`.
 + step 5: the UI of the app: two main functions.
 1) `findRestaurant`: use name and zipcode as input and return business id.
 2) `rankDish`: use business id as input and return recommended dish.
 + step 6: the personalization part: one main function: `rankDish_personalization`: use business id and food origin as input and return recommended dish.